-For way too many years I used to compare myself to other guys, especially pilots, who were better than me at just about everything my own mind could come up with!
+For a long time I compared myself to other guys, especially pilots, who were better than me at just about everything my own mind could come up with!
 Mostly guys who were better than me at math and science.
 But then I thought about how many of those same guys had trouble putting a sentence together so someone could make sense out of it.

 That’s not to put any one of my friends down; it just means that it took me many years to appreciate how different we all are and how important it is to not compare myself to anyone else.
 Because when I do I always come up short in my own mind and that short changes what I’m really good at.

 If you’re reading this maybe you know that my last flying gig was with Netjets, a high-end corporate jet charter company.
 (Think time-share in corporate jet travel) You might also know that before Netjets I flew for TWA as a domestic and international captain for 26 years.

 I’ve traveled all my life but over the last few years I began to realize how much I really love travel and how much I’ve written about it.
 In fact I’ve accumulated 25 years’ worth of journal notes stacked in my office that I often refer to for travel articles.

 This kind of world-wide exposure gave me insight into people and cultures that was priceless.
 The international portion was more or less priceless, but living in Saudi Arabia in the late 70’s, not so much!